GetRegged/GetRegged-Windows-10-22H2-Ultimate-Gaming-Tweaks/README.md

-# 📷 Preview
+# 👏 About
+GetRegged's Performance Batch is an open-source tweaker designed to enhance your computer's performance and reduce latency.
+This interactive tool empowers users to optimize their systems according to their specific needs, offering customizable settings for varied configurations.

 <p align="center">
 <img src="" width="750">
 </p>

-# 👏 About
-GetRegged's Performance Batch is an open-source tweaker designed to enhance your computer's performance and reduce latency.
-This interactive tool empowers users to optimize their systems according to their specific needs, offering customizable settings for varied configurations.

 # 🔑 Features
 - Registry Tweaks: